nikolaosfragkoulis/Gaming/README.md

     Focusing on La Liga, we merged game statistics with league information and calculated performance metrics such as total shots on target and moving averages(used a rolling window of 2 current and previous month).

     **Custom Insights:**
-    An additional analysis compared teams' home and away performances by computing win percentages, highlighting teams that perform significantly better at home—a useful insight for bettors, analysts, and team managers.
+    An additional analysis compared teams' home and away performances by computing win percentages.
+    This could help bettors and analysts understand home-field advantage and team managers to analyze if they struggle in away games.
+    Could indicate fan support impact or stadium conditions influencing results.
+    Implementation Logic:
+    Use the games table to count total home wins vs. away wins for each team.
+    Calculate win rate (%) for home vs. away games.

 ## Folder Structure